dbt-labs/dbt-core-bundles/README.md

 dependencies for each supported major.minor version of dbt as a GitHub release.
 The release tag corresponds to the major.minor version of dbt it's for so `1.3.45` release includes the latest patches for all dbt packages that are `~=1.3.0`.

-Each day we will update a dev bundle that will install dbt-* packages off of main instead of pypi.
+Every week day we will update a dev bundle that will install dbt-* packages off of main instead of pypi.
 This will allow us to test and develop against the latest changes in Core.
 The release tag for this bundle will _always_ be `0.0.1`.

 Note that the patch version *will not* match the patch version for dbt-core or any other package as it will increment